-Our structured literature review also reveals two concepts building upon \ac{SSI} in the underlying context.
-Gropper~et~al.~[2016] propose an \ac{SSI}-based system for overcoming the current challenges of electronic medical records.
-However, the authors do not give details how multiple usages of \acp{e-prescription} can be prevented: If there is only one pharmacy where the \ac{e-prescription} can be spent, a serial number in the \ac{VC} that needs to be revealed can be used to prevent repeated redemptions.
-However, in the case of multiple pharmacies one would either need to synchronize the serial numbers of redeemed \ac{VC} among all pharmacies, resulting in the need for yet another central service or a decentralized solution like a blockchain as a single source of truth, or require interactions between pharmacies and doctors, where the pharmacy redeeming the prescription asks the doctor to revoke the credential.
+Our structured literature review includes two publications whose concepts build upon \ac{SSI} in the digital healthcare context.
+While \citet{cadoret2020proposed} briefly outline \ac{SSI} as an authentication mechanism for users of blockchain-based medical services, \citet{gropper2016powering} propose a more extensive \ac{SSI}-based system for overcoming the current challenges of electronic medical records.
+However, the latter authors do not provide details on how multiple usages of \acp{e-prescription} can be prevented.
+If there is only one pharmacy where the \ac{e-prescription} can be spent, a serial number in the \ac{VC} that needs to be revealed can be used to prevent repeated redemptions.
+In the case of multiple pharmacies, one would either need to synchronize the serial numbers of redeemed \ac{VC} among all pharmacies or require interactions between pharmacies and doctors, where the pharmacy redeeming the prescription asks the doctor to revoke the credential.
 This approach would, however, introduce significant additional complexity.

-In summary, we identified three prevailing patterns of decentralized solutions for \acp{e-prescription}.
-First, some authors suggest using a blockchain as a medium for storing sensitive patient data, but neglect privacy-related issues.
-Also, methods for efficiently and conveniently managing and exchanging decryption keys are lacking in the proposed solutions.
-Second, proposed architectures often lack considerations of stakeholder integration.
-Users or pharmacies are either not a part of the solution architecture or need to rely on third-party services or specialized, new applications.
-Third, also \ac{SSI} has been suggested for processing \acp{e-prescription} but does not provide reliable means for preventing double-spending.
-As interoperability and extensibility to related use cases, privacy considerations, and stakeholder integration have not yet been aligned in current approaches to decentralized \acp{e-prescription}, we hence suggest an alternative approach in the following.